google/WebFundamentals/src/content/en/fundamentals/getting-started/codelabs/debugging-service-workers/index.md

-Service workers give developers the amazing ability to handle spotty networks and create truly offline-first web apps.
+Service Workers give developers the amazing ability to handle spotty networks and create truly offline-first web apps.
 But being a new technology means they can sometimes be difficult to debug, especially as we wait for our tools to catch up.

-This codelab walks you through creating a basic service worker and demonstrates how to use the new Application panel in Chrome DevTools to debug and inspect your worker.
+This codelab will walk you through creating a basic Service Worker and demonstrate how to use the new Application panel in Chrome DevTools to debug and inspect your worker.

 ### What are we going to be building?